 Defining the Proposal and the Proposal Defense

-Before the end of the third year, the student is expected to complete and defend a dissertation proposal.
+Before the end of the third year, the candidate is expected to complete and defend a dissertation proposal.
 The dissertation proposal should set out the major questions to be explored and describe the methods and the data (if any) to be employed.
 The statement should be specific enough and detailed enough that the faculty can predict with reasonable assurance whether the work is a contribution to knowledge and can be successfully completed.
 Students should refer to the specific guidelines for the proposal available in Collab.

 Following the proposal presentation, the provisional committee will discuss the research proposal with faculty in attendance.
 The provisional committee will then decide whether or not to approve the proposal.

 When the proposal is approved, the DGS will formally appoint a supervisor and a second reader.
 Later those two will co-opt a third reader to complete the dissertation committee.
 This third reader might be different from the one who served on the candidate’s provisional committee.
 (If circumstances warrant, a faculty member from outside the Department of Economics may be selected as second or third advisor, subject to approval by the DGS.)

 Any candidate who fails to present a dissertation proposal by the end of the spring semester of their third year and who is not granted an extension (see below) must leave the program.